 “To add on to that, for all the ladies attending the ball, one of your fellow students is offering her services in dressmaking to everyone.
 Miss Malfoy, will you please rise?” she surprised me by then motioning towards me so that everyone looked in my direction as I sat there, frozen in shock.

 After a moment’s hesitation though, I did as she asked and stood up in my seat, so that everyone could see me and know me by name.
 I sat back down once she started speaking again.

 “Sirrah will be hosting an open house to display her collection for everyone to come and browse through, and maybe find the perfect dress.
-More information will be posted on your common room bulletin boards.
-I have even asked her to make a special gown for me that I am quite looking forward to seeing once it’s finished.”
+More information will be posted tomorrow on your common room bulletin boards.
+I have even personally asked her to conjure up a special gown for me that I am quite looking forward to seeing once it’s finished.”

 Everyone’s eyes were still on me and I really didn’t like it.
-Leighton was looking surprised, Talon was grinning smugly from down the table, and Scorpius was looking just plain annoyed.
+Leighton was looking surprised, Tybalt was grinning smugly from down the table, and Scorpius was looking just plain annoyed.

 “Now, off you go, everyone, and have a wonderful evening.”

-The second McGonagall had finished talking everyone began talking and getting up out of their seats to return to their dorms.
+The second McGonagall had finished her speech, everyone began talking and getting up from their seats to return to their dorms.
 And while I didn’t enjoy the extra attention I was suddenly getting, I was very proud of myself.
-Instead of just doing as I had requested and posting my flyers and allowing me to use to empty rooms, she went the extra mile to announce it to the school and show her support of me, a well-known, anti-house unity, Slytherin student, by telling everyone that I would not only be selling my dresses to the students, but that I was making one for her, the highly revered Minerva McGonagall, Headmistress at Hogwarts.
+Instead of just doing as I had requested and posting my flyers and allowing me to use to empty rooms, she went the extra mile to announce it to the school and show her support of me, a well-known, anti-house unity, Slytherin student, by telling everyone that I would not only be selling my dresses to the students, but that I was making one specially for her, the highly revered Minerva McGonagall, Headmistress of Hogwarts.